Eric Swalwell enters fray, clashes with Marjorie Taylor Greene’s aide over masks

 “He then chased me inside, aggressively leaned into me, got inches from my face.”
 Mr. Dwyer said.

 Mr. Swalwell told him not to tell him what to do, accentuating his point with an expletive, according to Mr. Dwyer’s version of events.

-“It was actual verbal assault with an attempt at physical intimidation.”
+“It was actual verbal assault with an attempt at physical intimidation,” he said.

+Within a couple of hours, Mr. Swalwell was trying to raise money from the incident.

 The exchange escalates the growing tension between Ms. Greene and Democrats.